Portrait

 Associate Nuclear Fluid Mechanics Engineer

 Justin Weinmeister is an associate nuclear fluid mechanics engineer in the Energy Systems Development group of the Nuclear Energy and Fuel Cycle Division at Oak Ridge National Laboratory.
-His expertise includes computational fluid dynamics (CFD), heat transfer, optimization, and uncertainty quantification.
-At ORNL, his work covers CFD analysis, model validation, high heat flux design and optimization, and experimental fluid dynamics for multiphase flows.
-His work has included 2 MW target design for the First Target Station of the Spallation Neutron Source (SNS), coolant channel design for the Transformational Challenge Reactor, and component design for the Materials Plasma Exposure eXperiment (MPEX).
+His research focuses on the verification, validation, and uncertainty quantification of computational fluid dynamics (CFD) models for complex systems.
+He has additional experience in experimental fluid mechanics, heat transfer, and optimization.
+At ORNL, his work has included re-design of the Spallation Neutron Source (SNS) mercury target for proton power upgrade, coolant channel design for the Transformational Challenge Reactor (TCR), component design for the Materials Plasma Exposure eXperiment (MPEX), and tokamak divertor optimization.

 Technical Skills

-• Expert in computational fluid dynamics with experience in Star-CCM+, ANSYS Fluent, ANSYS CFX, and CFD++
+• Expert in computational fluid dynamics with experience in Star-CCM+, ANSYS Fluent, ANSYS CFX, CFD++, and OpenFOAM

 • Experienced in experimental fluid mechanics utilizing high speed videography, shadowgraphy techniques, and particle image velocimetry (PIV)